dennissxz/data-science-handbook/_sources/38-ml-for-graph-data/11-descriptive-analysis.md

 The importance of a vertex $v$ can be measured by centrality $c(v)$.
 There are many kinds of centrality measures.
 Degree is one of them.
 Deciding which are most appropriate for a given application clearly requires consideration of the context.

+Other measures like local clustering coefficient and graphlet degree vector can also be used to measure importance of node, which are introduced in the next section.

 ### Closeness Centrality

 Closeness centrality measures how close a vertex is to other vertices.